 CFPB Prepared Remarks of Richard Cordray

-On January 16, the Consumer Financial Protection Bureau published a news release containing the prepared remarks of Richard Cordray at Operation HOPE.
+On January 13, the Consumer Financial Protection Bureau published a news release containing the prepared remarks of Richard Cordray at the Brookings Institution.

-Prepared Remarks of CFPB Director Richard Cordray at Operation HOPE
+Prepared Remarks of CFPB Director Richard Cordray at the Brookings Institution

-A core purpose of this work has been to help restore reliability to the mortgage market.
+So a core purpose of the rule was to help restore reliability to the mortgage market.
 When people take out a loan to buy a home, they deserve to have confidence that they are not being set up to fail.
 With such confidence, they can be more actively engaged in the process of seeking a good outcome.
-This brings me to my topic for today.
+They can choose the lender and the product with the terms best suited to their budget and their vision of what they want for themselves and their families.
+Making these choices effectively will depend on people being actively engaged in weighing their options and understanding how to shop around.

-At the Consumer Bureau, we have been working with the Federal Housing Finance Agency to find out about new mortgage borrowers.
-Our first survey, at the beginning of last year, found that nearly half of all consumers do not shop around for a mortgage when buying a home.
-So this week we released a new “Know Before You Owe” initiative called Owning a Home.
-It is designed to empower consumers with the information they need to shop for one of the biggest financial purchases they will make in their lifetime: their mortgage.
+But we know it can be difficult to shop for a mortgage.
+It is hard to understand how to shop and the process can be intimidating, especially with all the paperwork.
+At the Consumer Bureau, we have been working with the Federal Housing Finance Agency on ongoing surveys of new mortgage borrowers.
+Our first survey, performed at the beginning of last year, found that nearly half of all consumers do not shop around for a mortgage when buying a home.
+That is why today we are releasing our “Know Before You Owe” initiative called Owning a Home.
+It is designed to empower consumers with the information they need to make good decisions and talk to lenders with confidence.
+Consumers will be able to gain greater control over the outcomes of the mortgage process and maximize the benefits of this major transaction.

-Our report this week is based on results from the National Survey of Mortgage Borrowers.
-Fundamentally, it found that almost half of consumers seriously considered only a single lender or broker before making their mortgage decision.
-That is too many consumers, given what is at stake, and it is of great concern to us.
+Today’s report is based on results from new data in the National Survey of Mortgage Borrowers.
+When we say that almost half of consumers who take out a mortgage to buy a home fail to shop before applying for a mortgage, this means they seriously considered only a single lender or broker before making their decision.

-Our study found that consumers get much of their information about mortgages from sources that have a vested interest in the outcome.
-For example, 70 percent report relying on their lender or broker “a lot” to get information about mortgages, while only 20 percent rely “a lot” on websites and only 2 percent rely “a lot” on housing counselors.
+Our study also found that consumers are getting much of their information about mortgages from sources that have a vested interest in the outcome.
+For example, 70 percent report relying on their lender or broker “a lot” to get information about mortgages, while only 20 percent rely heavily on websites and only 2 percent rely heavily on housing counselors.
 Certainly lenders and brokers can be valuable resources.
 But it is worth recognizing that they also have an important personal stake in selling the mortgage.
 What is best for them is not always going to be best for the consumer.
+And because lenders and brokers have different business models, they may make money in different ways to stay competitive.
+So it is in the consumer’s best interest to ask questions and get as much information as possible from several lenders or brokers before making a decision.

-People may well put more time and effort into shopping for smaller products such as TVs and computers than they do in shopping for the right mortgage.
-This failure to look around can mean real money lost for consumers.
-For example, on a conventional mortgage for borrowers with a good credit rating and a 20 percent down payment, the range of interest rates can span a half-percent or even more.
+People may well put more time and effort into shopping for smaller products such as appliances and televisions than they do in shopping for the right mortgage.
+The failure to look around can mean real money lost for consumers.
+For example, on a conventional mortgage for borrowers with a good credit rating and a 20 percent down payment, the range of potential interest rates can span a half-percent or even more.

 An important and interesting finding from our survey was that consumers with more confidence in their knowledge about the mortgage process were more likely to shop.
 This was especially true for those who said they were very familiar with available interest rates.
-They were almost twice as likely to shop as those who were unfamiliar.
-So clearly we need to try to instill more confidence in consumers.
-We need to empower them to shop.
+They were almost twice as likely to shop as those unfamiliar.
+Clearly we need to try to instill more confidence in consumers – and by empowering them we can help them make the most of this process.

 At the Consumer Bureau, we are working to reduce the information gap between lenders, who understand mortgage pricing inside out, and consumers, to whom the process can often feel like a mystery.
 It is time to start changing the culture of how people obtain their mortgages.
 We need to change the process from one of “getting a mortgage” to one of “shopping for a mortgage.”
 Consumers have much more power than they may realize.
 They can use that power to take control of their financial outcomes.

 To help consumers become better and more informed shoppers, we are improving mortgage disclosures.
-This summer our Know Before You Owe forms will become the new reality in the mortgage market, helping consumers to understand their options, choose the best deal, and avoid costly surprises at the closing table.
+This summer our Know Before You Owe forms will become the new reality in the mortgage market, helping consumers understand their options, choose the best deal they can, and avoid costly surprises at the closing table.
+The forms are consumer-tested to be more readily accessible and user-friendly, which will ease the process of applying for and closing on a loan.
 We also will soon be bringing out a more consumer-friendly edition of the booklet people receive when they apply for a mortgage to buy a home.

-Although our new regulations limit various risky products, mortgages can still have different terms and features.
+Although our new mortgage regulations limit various risky product features, mortgages can still have very different terms and features for consumers to understand.
 Key components of a loan include the loan term, loan type, and interest rate.
 Loan terms typically vary between 15 and 30 years.
-Loan types include conventional loans, among others.
-Interest rates can be fixed or adjustable, and the upfront costs for mortgages often vary across lenders, even for the same consumer on the same kind of loan.
+Loan types include conventional loans as well as those offered by the FHA or VA, among others.
+Interest rates can be fixed or adjustable, and the upfront costs for mortgages often vary across lenders, even for the same consumer on loans with otherwise identical product features.

 Shopping for a mortgage can occur at different points in the process, but consumers are well advised to cast a wide net early on.
 The consumer may begin by researching different loan options.
-Once the consumer knows more, she may be ready to meet with lenders and ask questions about the products they offer.
-Then she is ready to apply for a loan from different lenders.
+Once the consumer knows more, she may be ready to meet with lenders and ask questions about the products they offer and the application process.
+Once the consumer has made an offer on a home, she is ready to apply for a loan from different lenders.
 Finding the best deal depends on comparing the available offers, which may vary based not only on the interest rates but also on other costs and terms.

-Our Owning a Home initiative has great new tools to help consumers throughout the home buying experience, from the very start all the way to the closing table.
-They include a guide to loan options and a closing checklist, written in plain language.
+Owning a Home has great new tools to help consumers throughout the home buying experience, from the very start of the process all the way to the closing table.
+These tools can be found on our website at consumerfinance.gov/owning-a-home.
+The set of tools includes a guide to loan options and a closing checklist, written in plain language.
 If consumers need help understanding the difference between a fixed-rate and adjustable-rate mortgage, our tools will be able to assist.
 If people need help deciding how much they can borrow, our tools will be able to help with the calculations.
 Or if they need help understanding the new mortgage disclosure forms, Owning a Home will be able to explain all that.
 We are working to add these and other tools over the course of the year to give people a comprehensive and comprehensible picture of the entire home buying process.

 One critical feature contained in Owning a Home is the Rate Checker, a tool currently in beta release that helps consumers understand what interest rates may be available to them.
 It incorporates information from lenders’ internal rate sheets, information they use to calculate what interest rate is available for a particular consumer.
 In other words, we are giving consumers direct access to the same type of information that the lenders themselves have.